 If you don’t know what a balance transfer is — no worries.

-But the good news is, if you’ve built a strong credit history in recent months or years you may be able to qualify for a 0% or low introductory special with a new card.
+It can take significantly longer for you to pay off debt when your interest rate is bucking 20% or more.
+But the good news is, if you’ve built a strong credit history in recent months or years, you may be able to qualify for a short-term 0% or low introductory special.

-The Good and Bad of a Credit Card Balance Transfer
+The Good/Bad of a Credit Card Balance Transfer

-Another benefit is some cards that have balance transfer deals will allow you to make new purchases during the introductory period with little or no interest too either.
-So you can make big purchases you plan to pay off slowly during that time just make sure you crush the balance during the special period.
+- Benefit #2: Make new purchases without interest as well.
+Another perk is some cards that have balance transfer deals will allow you to make new purchases during the introductory period without interest either.
+You could make big purchases to pay off slowly with no interest.
+Be smart with this approach though!
+You don’t want to rack up a bunch of debt during an interest-free period that you can’t pay off.

 Sure, there’s some bad with balance transfers.
 But if you play your cards right you can just sail smoothly into debt repayment heaven.